jordansimsmith/namesayer/Manual/SetUp.md

 has audio playback capability (speakers) and that they are turned on.

 ## Launching NameSayer
-Before launching NameSayer, the names database folder must be placed in a folder called `names` in the same directory as the executable jar.
+Before launching NameSayer, the names database must be placed in a folder called `names` in the same directory as the executable jar.

 ```